 " The need to find an early, accurate, non-invasive way to test for prostate and other urological cancers is driven by the desire to spare many men undergoing unnecessary biopsies. "

-With regards to the latter this is a multi billion dollar company who's motto is: "Advancing Science for Life".
+This is a multi billion dollar company who's motto is: "Advancing Science for Life".

 They've recently launched "SpaceOAR Hydrogel".
 This is a NICE approved water-based hydrogel spacing device which has recently been adopted by NHS England's Innovation Technology Programme (ITP).